Create custom KPI dashboards using Azure Application Insights

 Have a look at the Tile Gallery for a variety of tiles that you can add to your dashboard.
 In addition to adding tiles from the gallery, you can pin charts and other views directly from Application Insights to the dashboard.

 Locate the Markdown tile and drag it on to your dashboard.
 This tile allows you to add text formatted in markdown, which is ideal for adding descriptive text to your dashboard.
+To learn more, see Use a markdown tile on Azure dashboards to show custom content.

 Add text to the tile's properties and resize it on the dashboard canvas.

-Click Done customizing at the top of the screen to exit tile customization mode.
+Select Done customizing at the top of the screen to exit tile customization mode.

 Add health overview